confluentinc/tutorials/client-telemetry-reporter-plugin/kafka/README.md

 ### Apache Kafka Broker

-Download the Apache Kafka 3.7.0 or higher release from [here](https://kafka.apache.org/downloads).
+Download the Apache Kafka 3.8.0 or higher release from [here](https://kafka.apache.org/downloads).
+Any version of Kafka 3.7.0 or higher will work for client metrics but the plugin is written for Kafka 3.8.0 or higher.

 ```shell
 wget https://downloads.apache.org/kafka/3.8.0/kafka_2.13-3.8.0.tgz